 - Character set: a through z, 0 through 9, hyphen, underscore.

 c_api is the directory name,

 box_index is the file name (without “.rst”), and

 iterator_type is the tag.

-Use a dash “-” to delimit the path and the file name.
+Use a hyphen “-” to delimit the path and the file name.
 In the documentation

-source, we use only underscores “_” in paths and file names, reserving dash “-”
+source, we use only underscores “_” in paths and file names, reserving the hyphen “-”

 as the delimiter for local links.